Skip to main content

 Pursuant to Homeland Security Presidential Directive 12 (HSPD-12), the DoD has recently transitioned from using CACs with DoD-specific credentials to using CACs with Personal Identity Verification (PIV) credentials.
 This maintains DoD’s legacy authentication mechanisms while also allowing the Department to use products designed to read the more modern, HSPD-12 compliant PKI credentials.

 Formerly, the DoD ID number was synonymous with the Electronic Interchange Personal Identifier (EDIPI), a unique 10-digit number assigned to each person registered in DEERS.
-Now, with the shift to PIV credentials, the DoD ID number has become a 16-digit number that better supports joint interoperability across government.
+Now, with the shift to PIV credentials, the DoD ID number has become a 16-digit number, better supporting joint interoperability across government.

 The following requirements of this guidance can assist in maintaining the security and privacy of learner data: